mjarago/mjarago/README.md

 ## Hi there!
 I'm Mark 👋

-#### I'm a Developer, Gamer, Memer and a Dog Lover 🐾
+#### I'm a Developer, Gamer, and a Dog Lover 🐾

 <br />

 Here are some ideas to get you started:

 - 🔭 I’m currently working on an Android Project!
-- 🌱 I’m currently learning Hilt, Coroutines and many more! 😆
+- 🌱 I’m currently learning Jetpack Compose, RxJava, Coroutines and many more! 😆
 - 💬 Ask me about anything!
 - ⚡ Fun fact: I reached the top 0.02% of playerbase in a game called League of Legends